C(NN)FD -- a deep learning framework for turbomachinery CFD analysis: Methodology

 \subsection{The C(NN)FD framework}

 An overview of the proposed framework is summarised in Fig. \ref{fig:Framework}.
-The tip clearance values of a specific build are provided as an input to \textit{C(NN)FD}, which predicts the 2D contours for all the variables at the locations of interest.
+The tip clearance values of a specific build and geometry design parameters are provided as an input to \textit{C(NN)FD}, which predicts the 2D contours for all the variables at the locations of interest.
 The outputs are then mass-flow averaged to obtain the relevant radial profiles and 1D averages, which are then used to calculate the overall performance using the relevant equations.
+The proposed framework aims at predicting 2D contours, radial profiles, 1D averages and overall performance concurrently, rather than directly targeting overall performance in a "black-box" approach.
 As the impact of tip clearances variations depends on the aerodynamic loading distribution of a given aerofoil, the methodology should be generalisable to different designs. \textit{C(NN)FD} therefore requires as input the geometries associated with each clearance value.
 This is achieved by considering a series of design parameters to describe the geometry of each blade, such as stagger angle, camber angle, maximum thickness, etc. In this paper, only a single compressor design is considered, and therefore the geometry parameters are fixed.
 Future work will consider the effect of geometrical variations and different designs.

 The generated dataset consists of 500 CFD solutions, each of which was run using automated and parallelized processes, taking 15 minutes on 24 CPUs for each case.
 The dataset was split into 70\% training data, 20\% validation data and 10\% hold-out data.
-The validation set was used to evaluate the performance of the model and to perform hyper-parameter tuning, while the hold-out set was set aside and was considered only for a final assessment.
+The validation set was used to evaluate the performance of the model and to perform hyper-parameter tuning, while the hold-out set was set aside and was considered only for a final assessment presented in this paper.
+The C(NN)FD architecture illustrated in Fig. \ref{fig:TII-23-3364_architecture} is a 3D variant of the U-Net \cite{Thuerey2020}, modified to include residual connections for each convolutional block.
+The advantage of this architecture is that the encoding section, followed by the decoding section in conjunction with the skip connections, allow to predict both low level and high level features in the flow field.
+The use of residual connections improves convergence and allows for this architecture type to be scalable to larger models.
+Batch Normalization is used before each convolutional layer, the activation function used is \textit{Leaky Relu} with a slope of 0.2 for all layers, the weights are initialized using \textit{He normal} and the network is trained using the \textit{Adam} optimiser, with \textit{Mean-Squared-Error} as loss function, a batch size of 40, and a learning rate of 0.002.
+The selected architecture was found to be the best performing in comparison to a series of fully connected and convolutional neural networks that were considered during development.